 BUS 130 PRINCIPLES OF MANAGEMENT studies the principles and functions of management with an integration of line and staff relationships, theories of management, authority and responsibility, centralization and decentralization, planning, organizing, directing, and controlling.
-3 credit hours
+3 credit hours.

 BUS 210 BUSINESS LAW I offers an introduction to law and the topics of torts, contracts, agency, and sales.
-Prerequisite: BUS 130.
-3 credit hours.